jackyzha0/jackyzha0.github.io/content/thoughts/search.md

 > Search has co-opted the citation, vis-à-vis the hyperlink

 The post-WWII 'information explosion' meant that we have a lot of info and not great means of looking through it to find what we want.
-This is a form of [information retrieval](thoughts/information%20retrieval.md).
+This is a form of [information retrieval](thoughts/information%20retrieval.md) and way of answering [questions](thoughts/questions.md).

 Inefficient search leads to
 1. knowledge gaps